Bible 7

 2 semesters

 This class is a chronological survey of world history from creation to the present day, the influence of God’s people on the world and the influence of the world on God’s people.
 Physical and political geography is also included through cartography.
-The focus is centered on Western, Christian heritage, while also surveying the contributions of Asian, African and Latin American cultures.
-This is complemented by an examination of how individuals have used their God-given talents in the fields of art, music, literature, and science.
+Focus is centered on Western, Christian heritage, while also surveying the contributions of Asian, African and Latin American cultures.
+This is complimented by an examination of how individuals have used their God-given talents in the fields of art, music, literature, and science.

-Global Perpectives
+Global Perspectives

 Grades 11-12